Can't Help Falling in Love: Certifications

+Release history

 A-Teens version

-"Can't Help Falling in Love" was the A-Teens' first single from their third studio album, Pop 'til You Drop!, and is also included in the Lilo & Stitch movie soundtrack.
+"Can't Help Falling in Love" was the first single from Swedish pop music group A-Teens' third studio album, Pop 'til You Drop!
+(2002), and is also included in the Lilo & Stitch movie soundtrack.
 The song has two music videos, one to promote the Disney movie, the other for the album.
-The song is also included in the teen pop compilation album Disney Girlz Rock and featured as a bonus track on the A-Teens' album New Arrival for the European market.
+The song is also included in the 2005 teen pop compilation album Disney Girlz Rock and featured as a bonus track on the A-Teens' 2003 album New Arrival for the European market.
+The music video was directed by Gregory Dark and filmed in Los Angeles, California.
+There are two different versions of the video: one which features scenes from Lilo & Stitch and one without.